yimi97/Scalable-Server/README.md

 * To change the **create policy** (per/pre), change the `PER_CREATE` in `config.h`
 * To change the **thread pool size** in pre-create policy, change the `POOL_SIZE` in `config.h`
 * To change the **number of cores**, change the `taskset` in `Dockerfile`

+## Throughput  Log
+* `throughput.log` can be found in the `log` directory.
+Please notice that you may need to wait a few seconds for the log to generate.